koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_31_goods-flow-flow-of-property.md

-# Goods Flow, Flow of Property Rights and Financial Flow
+# Slide 31 of Lecture 7 contains information about Goods Flow, Flow of Property Rights and Financial Flow

 This chart visualizes the **three parallel flows** involved in international trade transactions:
 **(1) the physical movement of goods**,